tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console.rst

 Using the WAPT console
 ======================

-Installing the WAPT agent on the devices of your Organization
+Installing the WAPT agent on the devices in your Organization
 -------------------------------------------------------------

 If you have not done so already, install the WAPT agent on a computer.